The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 - Adult Shrimp are Cannibals: Unfortunately, their own parents are some of their worst enemies.
 Within the confines of an aquarium, young shrimp less than ½ in size can get snatched up and devoured by opportunistic adults.

-Because of these reasons, I recommend setting up a fry tank for raising Ghost Shrimp.
+Because of these reasons, I recommend setting up a fry tank for raising Ghost Shrimps.
 While it does take more work, it’s an intellectual challenge that’s very rewarding in the end!

 Setting Up a Fry Tank

-A fry tank should be functional, easy to clean, and importantly, already set up and running by the time you’re introducing your first egg-laden females.
+A fry tank should be functional, easy to clean, and importantly, already set up and running by the time you’re introducing your first egg-laden, pregnant female shrimp.

 Keep water temperatures and parameters closely matching your main aquarium, i.e. 75 degrees and slightly alkaline.